 If your income means you’re subject to the Additional Medicare Tax, your Medicare tax rate is 2.35%.
 However, this Medicare surtax only applies to your income in excess of $200,000.
 If you make $250,000 a year, you’ll pay a 1.45% Medicare tax on the first $200,000, and 2.35% on the remaining $50,000.

 Another result of ACA reforms is the Net Investment Income Tax (NIIT).
-The NIIT, also known as the Unearned Income Medicare Contribution Surtax, is a 3.8% Medicare tax that applies to investment income and to regular income over a certain threshhold.
-If your Modified Adjusted Gross Income exceeds $200,000 (or $250,000 if you’re married and filing jointly) you may be subject to the NIIT.
+The NIIT, also known as the Unearned Income Medicare Contribution Surtax, is a 3.8% Medicare tax that applies to investment income and to regular income over a certain threshold.
+If your Modified Adjusted Gross Income exceeds $200,000 ($250,000 if you’re married and filing jointly) you may be subject to the NIIT.
 Examples of investment income that is subject to the NIIT include dividends, interest, passive income, annuities, royalties and capital gains.

-That 3.8% tax will be applied to the lesser of either your net investment income or the amount by which your MAGI exceeds the limit of $200,000 (or $250,000 for joint filers).
-Depending on which income is captured, the NIIT acts as either an extra income tax or an extra capital gains tax used to fund the Medicare expansion made possible by the ACA.
+The 3.8% tax applies to the lesser of either your net investment income or the amount by which your MAGI exceeds $200,000 (or $250,000 for joint filers).
+That means the NIIT acts as either an extra income tax or an extra capital gains tax.
 You can report your net investment income on IRS Form 8690.

 According to the IRS, a taxpayer may be subject to both the Additional Medicare Tax and the NIIT, but not necessarily on the same types of income.
 That’s because the 0.9 percent Additional Medicare Tax applies to wages, compensation and self-employment income over the $200,000 limit, but it does not apply to net investment income.

 The combination of Social Security and Medicare tax rates, plus the income tax withheld from your paycheck, puts a serious dent in your take-home pay.
 As of 2017, the employee share of Social Security and Medicare taxes is 7.65%.
 If you make over $200,000, remember to account for the Additional Medicare Tax.
 It may seem like a lot of trouble now, but all this tax withholding is designed to give you a safety net when you reach retirement.
 And that’s nothing to sneeze at.